Development and Research on Innovative Vocational Education Skills

 - Assessing and inclusion of existing and proven Skills Frameworks in European countries, modernize them to cope with future automotive trends (using expert analysis companies), and deployment into other countries.

-- Implementation of a common European automotive skills umbrella and integration of existing skills frameworks (Sector skills council, ECQA, AQUA, SkillMan, Skills Passport, etc.) including pilot trainings.
+- Implementation of a common European automotive skills umbrella and integration of existing skills frameworks (Sector skills council, ECQA, AQUA, SkillMan, Skills Passport, etc.) including pilot training.

 - Deployment of the Apprenticeship Marketplace by enhancing its effectiveness for automotive job seekers.
 Creation of IT infrastructure to facilitate dissemination of common job requirements, which will be available for job seekers, training providers (namely universities), VET providers and other stakeholders.
 Promotion of the portal as a labour market place on local, national and European levels.

-The objectives of the project are achieved in a number of concrete deliverables in following areas:
+The objectives of the project are achieved in a number of concrete deliverables in the following areas:

 - Profiles (occupational profiles in ESCO format, Automotive Skills Strategic Roadmap or establishing a pool of skills under defined norms)

 - Recognition (encompassing already used tools such as OASQF – Open Automotive Skills and Quality Framework, ERFA – European Recognition Framework for Automotive or harmonised skills passport for harmonised ERFA)

 - Implementation (Integrated Online Campus or European certificates)